bens4lsu/theskinny-publish/Content/blog2/a-day-in-chuck-woolerys-life.md

 I like to think that it played out something like this.
 Chuck Woolery, Tom Bergeron, Ryan Seacrest, and Richard Dawson are sitting at the bar....

-**Ryan:**  So, any of you guys want some free <i>Idol</i> tickets?
+**Ryan:**  So, any of you guys want some free *Idol* tickets?
 I can set you up.

-**Chuck:**  Heck no.  I went to a taping of <em>The Match Game</em> in 1979, and it took three hours to come up with a half-hour show.
+**Chuck:**  Heck no.  I went to a taping of *The Match Game* in 1979, and it took three hours to come up with a half-hour show.
 Most boring day of my life.

 **Ryan:**  Yeah, but we don't tape...

-**Chuck **(interrupting):  Now you should have seen how we did <i>Love Connection</i>.
+**Chuck **(interrupting):  Now you should have seen how we did *Love Connection*.
 Taped 10 shows in a half day!
 That was a program.
 It miffs me that it doesn't get the run that it deserves.
-If it weren't for <i>Love Connection</i>, we would have no reality television to this day!
+If it weren't for *Love Connection*, we would have no reality television to this day!

 **Ryan:** Another round please.